 Meaning: The Moon represents the feelings we need to explore and express.
 The Moon, as an archetype, is the eighteenth encounter for the Fool, illuminating our deepest feelings so we can understand the emotional framework that gets reinforced, suppressed, and shaped by our family and closest relationships.
-Symbolism: A full moon, with a woman's head inside, rests inside the shining Sun, acknowledging that her light comes from the Sun.
+Symbolism: A full moon with a woman's face inside rests in the top middle of the card, inside of the shining Sun, emphasizing that her light comes from the Sun.
 The moon sits between two pillars and a dog and a wolf over a waterway leading to a lake.
 This position indicates our need to balance and navigate our emotions.
 The lobster is a shelled creature representing our need to keep our emotions protected with a hard outer casing.
 Upright: dreams, positive emotions, intuition, and soul purpose Reversed: delusion, nightmares, negative emotions, and despair The Sun (XIX)

 Meaning: The Sun represents revelation and the light of truth.
-The Sun, as an archetype, is the nineteenth teacher for the Fool, showing us the lesson of honest revelation and how we deal with clear truths in our lives.
-What do you learn when you see a situation or a person for what they really are?
-Symbolism: A stern-faced sun, looks down upon a boy riding a horse in front of a wall with sunflowers growing in the background; his standard is a long red cloth, indicating the power of the lifegiving star and promise in youth.
-His nudity symbolizes innocence and his crown of flowers represents his potential power.
+The Sun, as an archetype, is the nineteenth teacher for the Fool.
+It teaches us the lesson of honest revelation and how we deal with clear truths in our lives.
+What do you learn when you see a situation, or a person, for what they really are?
+Symbolism: The stern-faced sun looks down upon a boy, riding a horse, in front of a wall with sunflowers growing in the background; his standard is a long red cloth, indicating the power of the lifegiving star and promise of youth.
+His nudity symbolizes innocence, and his flower crown represents his potential power.
 Upright: revelation, greatness, vitality, and truth Reversed: excessive pride, arrogance, blocked action, and lies Judgement (XX)

 Meaning: Judgement represents significant and life-changing decisions, as well as the judgements from the world around us.
-Judgement, as an archetype, is the twentieth lesson for the Fool, teaching us the need to use all we have learned through encounters with others and the lessons we need to make the most important choices in life.
+Judgement, as an archetype, is the twentieth lesson for the Fool, teaching us the need to use all we have learned through encounters with others, and the lessons we need to make the most important choices in life.
 Symbolism: An angel blows her trumpet to call the departed souls for judgement.
 They answer her call, as they must, and will be judged to determine if they are to be punished or rewarded.
 Upright: deciding for others, being judged, consequences, and closure Reversed: prejudging, stereotyping, lazy thinking, and abuse of power The World (XXI)